McNerdius/TailBlazor-Templates/README.md

 # Next up for the templates:

 * A lighter-weight landing page geared toward "getting started" (where ur CSS goes, troubleshooting, ...) rather than the current background/meta stuff.
-The new landing page will be native to the project type (`.cshtml`,`xaml`), and the current meta info will be linked to.
 * A DI setup.
 Maybe some form of the "random person card" thing from the old templates.
 * ... ?